sebastianBoehringer/KeycloakJiraPlugin/README.md

 This was originally developed with Keycloak 4.8.3.Final and Jira 7.12.
 Please do notice that this is not necessarily the most efficient way possible to authenticate to Jira with [Keycloak](https://www.keycloak.org/).
 Also if you are looking for actual support please investigate the marketplace for your needs.
 There should be way better options available to you than using this plugin
+#Disclaimer
+This plugin currently does not support single log-out.
+If users do logout from Jira, they are not logged out from Keycloak.
+This shows if you just press "login again" after logging out.
+You will see the login form, but the user task bar will also appear.
+This signals that Jira found a user to show the taskbar for.
+Also all your Jira users *MUST* be known to Keycloak for this plugin to work properly.
 #Getting this plugin running
 1. Make sure keycloak is running on localhost:8180.
 You can get that done via docker or just by downloading and unziping the official [distribution](https://www.keycloak.org/downloads.html)
 2. Create a user admin, so you can test immediately